k3s-io/docs/docs/advanced.md

 crun, lunatic, nvidia, nvidia-cdi, nvidia-experimental, slight, spin, wasmedge, wasmer, wasmtime, wws
 ```

+K3s uses the service's `PATH` environment variable to search for container runtime executables.
+If an installed container runtime is not detected by K3s, ensure it is present in a system path, which generally includes:
+`/usr/local/sbin /usr/local/bin /usr/sbin /usr/bin /sbin /bin`

+### NVIDIA Container Runtime

 NVIDIA GPUs require installation of the NVIDIA Container Runtime in order to schedule and run accelerated workloads in Pods.
 To use NVIDIA GPUs with K3s, perform the following steps:

 1. Install the nvidia-container package repository on the node by following the instructions at: